lebesgue125/reinforce_learning/Reacher/READEME.md

 >You need to train a double-jointed arm to move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
 >#### 2. Solution:
 >We adopt the DDPG algorithm to solve this problem.
+>#### 3. How to execute.
+>You can execute the one_reacher.py.
+>Change the parameter 'train' to False to skip the training process and load the available weight in
+>result/reacher-single directory.
 >#### 3. Experiment Report
 >1.
 This is the episode and average score during the running time.
 >```text